 Innovation Case Study: Quakers’ Oat Beverage

 Ultimately, it came down to understanding what early-adopters to oat milk were looking for.
 Quaker put their time and effort into creating a healthy formulation that was lower in sugar and higher in fiber than its competitors.
-Unfortunately, consumers weren’t looking for a healthy option; they were looking for taste.
+Unfortunately, consumers weren’t looking for a healthy option; they were looking for good taste.
 The “heart-healthy” angle did not land with early-adopters, and Quaker had lost the oak milk game.

 It is surprising the 143-year old oats brand could not compete.
 Grocery stores around the country were stocking oat milk by summer 2020 and it was becoming commonplace in big coffee chains.
-However, brands like Oatly, Silk, and Califia Farms were in-market for a number of years before.
+However, brands like Oatly, Silk, and Califia Farms were in-market for a number of years already.

 For the small, agile brands, these products propelled them into the mainstream.
 For large brands like Silk — owned by multinational food company Danone — relied on existing brand equity to seamlessly introduce their extension to consumers.

 How evergi™ Helps CPG Brands Innovate